What Are Bulkheads in Construction? Comprehensive Guide and Insights

 What Are Bulkheads and How Do They Function in Construction?

-Despite their advantages, the installation of bulkheads presents challenges:
+The installation of bulkheads presents several challenges:

 2. Material Selection: Choosing appropriate materials is crucial, as they must meet specific requirements for fire resistance, sound insulation, and structural integrity.